-This will reveal an Advanced Options screen with a variety of tools – the UEFI Firmware Settings tile will take you to your computer’s BIOS.
-(On UEFI, which stands for “Unified Extensible Firmware Interface”, the firmware settings menu is equivalent to a traditional PC’s BIOS.)
+This will reveal an Advanced Options screen with a variety of tools.
+The UEFI Firmware Settings tile will take you to your computer’s BIOS.

 If you don’t see the UEFI Firmware Settings tile here, your computer doesn’t use UEFI.
-You’ll need to access the BIOS in the traditional way, by pressing a specific key during the boot-up process.
-See the first section above for more information.
+That means you’ll need to access the BIOS in the traditional way, by pressing a specific key during the boot-up process.
+See the earlier section above for more information.